-Newcastle disease surveillance program
+Newcastle disease prevention and control program

 The biosecurity matter to which the biosecurity program relates is virulent Newcastle disease (ND) virus – avian paramyxovirus of type 1 serotype (APMV-1).